It Began in 2008...

 Back in 2008, if you were to tell me that I would rocket into the world of Cosplay through the simple notion of being bribed to go into an anime convention with a Roy Mustang Plushie, I’d think you were crazy.
 But that’s exactly what happened.

-Having just gotten my license and being one of the few people in my grade with that privilege, I drove one of my friends to AnimeUSA in Crystal City, Virginia.
+As a result of having just gotten my license and being one of the few people in my grade with that privilege, I drove one of my friends to AnimeUSA in Crystal City, Virginia.
 The plan had been to just drop her off.
 But she begged me to stay with her until the line started moving.
 And parking was free.
-When the line began to move, I was ready to say ‘see ya’ when she yelled “I WILL BUY YOU A ROY MUSTANG PLUSHIE IF YOU COME IN WITH ME!!”
+Consequently, I stood in line.
+Then when the line began to move, I was ready to say ‘see ya’ when she yelled “I WILL BUY YOU A ROY MUSTANG PLUSHIE IF YOU COME IN WITH ME!!”
 I hesitantly turned around and… bought my ticket in.

 It was probably the best purchase of my life.